ptyn7600/Swarm-Robot-USS-2022/README.md

 ### RC Library
 RC library is used, and the documentation on the library can be found [here](http://strawsondesign.com/docs/librobotcontrol/).

+### Some notes
+1. The 5V port is not activated if you just plug in the USB cable to power the board.
+You can plug both the USB cable to use cloud9 and 12V adapter to activate the 5V power port.
+2.

 ## Material
 1. [Basic Tutorial How to log in Beagle Bone Blue](https://static.packt-cdn.com/downloads/BeagleBoneRoboticProjectsSecondEdition_ColorImages.pdf)